dlipinski/simple-websites-blocker/README.md

 # Simple Website Blocker
 An application to block websites on all browsers at once.
+Inspired by the inner need for digital detox.
 <img src="https://github.com/dlipinski/websites_blocker/blob/main/images/app_preview.png" width="512" height="667" alt="APP_PREVIEW">

 ## How does it work?